About Lee Douglas

 Over the past fifteen years, I've volunteered and fundraised for local and national organizations that support people with disabilities and rode my bike from San Francisco to Washington D.C. over the summer of 2008 to advocate for the cause.
 I view oppression, power and privilege as issues that impact all of us and that we are intrinsically interconnected.
 Environmental stewardship and sustaining a healthy relationship with the natural world is important to me.

-In my personal time, I enjoy meandering and playing outside, practicing yoga, learning brazilian jiu jitsu, being around live music, making & eating wood-fired pizza and playing with my puppy 'Lou'.
+In my personal time, I enjoy meandering and playing outside, practicing yoga, learning brazilian jiu jitsu, being around live music, making & eating wood-fired pizza and playing with my dog 'Lou'.